Other common name(s): IP6, IP-6, InsP-6, inositol, phytic acid, phytate, myo-inositol hexaphosphate

 Inositol hexaphosphate and similar chemicals have also been studied for treating polycystic ovary syndrome, panic disorders, autism, obsessive-compulsive disorders, Alzheimer disease, post-traumatic stress disorders, and depression.
 Researchers have reached no firm conclusions about its impact on these conditions.

 This product is sold as a dietary supplement in the United States.
 Unlike drugs (which must be tested before being allowed to be sold), the companies that make supplements are not required to prove to the Food and Drug Administration that their supplements are safe or effective, as long as they don’t claim the supplements can prevent, treat, or cure any specific disease.

 Some such products may not contain the amount of the herb or substance that is written on the label, and some may include other substances (contaminants).
 Actual amounts per dose may vary between brands or even between different batches of the same brand.

 Most such supplements have not been tested to find out if they interact with medicines, foods, or other herbs and supplements.
 Even though some reports of interactions and harmful effects may be published, full studies of interactions and effects are not often available.
 Because of these limitations, any information on ill effects and interactions below should be considered incomplete.

-Inositol hexaphosphate may reduce the body's ability to absorb some minerals such as zinc, calcium, and iron.
-This concern has been raised mainly in regard infants.
-IP-6 can also reduce the amounts absorbed from mineral supplements.
-No studies have tested the safety of IP6 in women who are pregnant or breast-feeding.
-Relying on this treatment alone and avoiding or delaying conventional medical care for cancer, may have serious health consequences.
+Inositol hexaphosphate may reduce the body’s ability to absorb some minerals such as zinc, calcium, and iron.
+This concern has been raised mainly in regard to infants.
+IP6 can also reduce the amounts absorbed from mineral supplements.
+No studies have tested the safety of IP6 in women who are pregnant or breastfeeding.
+Relying on this treatment alone and avoiding or delaying conventional medical care for cancer may have serious health consequences.